JuliaDynamics/DynamicalSystems.jl/docs/src/visualizations.md

 (if you progress the visuals via code you probably want to give `add_controls = false` as a keyword to [`interactive_trajectory`](@ref))

-### Example 2: Adding parameter-dependent elements to the plot
+### Example 2: Adding parameter-dependent elements to a plot

+In this advanced example we add plot elements to the provided figure, and also utilize the parameter observable in `dsobs` to add animated plot elements that update whenever a parameter updates.
+The final product of this snippet is in fact the animation at the top of the docstring of [`interactive_trajectory_panel`](@ref).

+We start with an interactive trajectory panel of the Lorenz63 system, in which we also add sliders for interactively changing parameter values

 ```@example MAIN
 using DynamicalSystems, CairoMakie